Zingtree makes extensive use of variables to store data collected or passed into the workflow.

 - Added to the session using a Webhook.

-- Using optional built-in special tree variables (like IP address, location, last tree visited, last node visited and more).
+- Using optional built-in special workflow variables (like IP address, location, last workflow visited, last node visited, and more).

 - Branch automatically to a node using a Logic Node.